divanov11/proshop_django/README.md

 # PropShop Ecommerce Website With Django + React

-Live Demo can be view at https://www.buildproshop.com/
+Live Demo can be viewed at https://www.buildproshop.com/

 This project is from my Django + React collaboration wih Brad Traversy.
 Link to udemy course will be posted shortly